 The creation of a new country is a complex and multifaceted process, often stemming from a combination of political, social, and historical factors.
 To truly appreciate the existence of the newest countries in the world, it’s essential to understand the underlying mechanisms and contexts that lead to their formation.
 This involves looking at the historical roots, the legal frameworks, and the socio-political dynamics that shape the birth of a nation.

 Legally, the recognition of a new country is governed by international law, which requires a declaration of independence, effective control over a defined territory, a permanent population, and the capacity to enter into relations with other states.
 The Montevideo Convention on the Rights and Duties of States, signed in 1933, is a key reference point in this regard.
-However, the recognition of a new country is often a political decision, influenced by the interests and alliances of existing nations.
+Even so, the recognition of a new country is often a political decision, influenced by the interests and alliances of existing nations.

 Comprehensive Overview of the Newest Nations

 Delving into the specifics of each newest country in the world reveals unique stories of resilience, determination, and the pursuit of self-governance.
-These nations, each with its own distinct history and culture, offer valuable insights into the dynamics of nation-building and the complexities of international relations.
+Still, these nations, each with its own distinct history and culture, offer valuable insights into the dynamics of nation-building and the complexities of international relations.
 Here, we'll explore a selection of these emerging states, highlighting their paths to independence and the challenges they face.

 South Sudan, which gained independence in 2011, is perhaps the most prominent example of a recent nation.
 Its journey to statehood was marked by decades of civil war with Sudan, fueled by ethnic and religious tensions.
 The Comprehensive Peace Agreement of 2005 paved the way for a referendum on independence, which overwhelmingly passed.
-However, despite its initial promise, South Sudan has struggled with internal conflict and political instability, hindering its development and causing widespread humanitarian crises.
+Still, despite its initial promise, South Sudan has struggled with internal conflict and political instability, hindering its development and causing widespread humanitarian crises.

 East Timor, which gained independence in 2002, offers a compelling example of a successful transition to nationhood.
 After decades of Indonesian occupation, marked by violence and human rights abuses, East Timor achieved independence through a UN-sponsored referendum.
 The country has since made significant progress in building democratic institutions, promoting economic growth, and fostering national unity.
-However, it still faces challenges related to poverty, inequality, and dependence on natural resources.
+That said, it still faces challenges related to poverty, inequality, and dependence on natural resources.

 Montenegro, which declared independence in 2006 after a referendum, provides an example of a peaceful separation from a larger state.
 Montenegro was part of a state union with Serbia following the breakup of Yugoslavia.
 The referendum on independence was conducted in a fair and transparent manner, and the result was respected by both sides.
 Montenegro has since joined NATO and is pursuing membership in the European Union, demonstrating its commitment to integration with the West.